jkrogager/PyNOT/README.md

 ## Basic Usage
-The pipeline is implemented as a series of modules or "recipes" that can either be executed individually or as a fully assembled pipeline.
-The available recipes can be shown by running:
+The pipeline is implemented as a series of modules or "tasks" that can either be executed individually or as a fully assembled pipeline.
+The available tasks can be shown by running:

     ]% pynot -h

-and the input parameters for each recipe can be inspected by running:
+and the input parameters for each task can be inspected by running:

-    ]% pynot  recipe-name  -h
+    ]% pynot  task-name  -h

-Three of the recipes have slightly special behavior:
+Three of the task have slightly special behavior:  (note: `init` and `classify` will merge in coming update)

  - `init` : initiates a default parameter file in YAML format.